 The eclecticism makes for a good lesson in technique after years of modern drawing, including the usual reproducible media as well as monoprints, computer sketches, and handmade work.
 Rosenberg, who somehow managed to curate all this (even before opening her own gallery for artist books, Central Booking, often with themes of art and science), even contributes flip books and the tiny drawers to hold them.
 The exhibition's richness also brings out the many varied associations with books themselves.
 Shirley Sharoff nestles sheets of thick, folded paper as if to make palpable the leaves of a book.
 Rene Lynch wraps Prospero's Island in lightweight colored paper, like a stone.
 I thought of Prospero himself at the end of his story, promising to "drown this book."

-One can think of the exhibition as a reminder that illuminated manuscripts such as a Medieval Housebook and Le Livre de la Chasse predate Western museums—and that books continue to evolve.
+One can think of the exhibition as a reminder that illuminated manuscripts such as a Medieval Housebook and Le Livre de la Chasse predate Western museums—and that artist books continue to evolve.
 Alvarez calls another silkscreen curtain A New Book of Kells, updated with cell (or perhaps kell) phones, and Hilary Lorenz designs Phrenology with the size and weight of a medieval text.
 However, Lorenz's Predetermined Heart incorporates not the text of a poet but genetic base pairs, and both Louis-René Berge and Luce embellish recycled VCR boxes.
 I felt grateful for the absence of goth CD covers, but I suppose an exhibition would be incomplete without a graphic novel, and David Lantow supplies one.

-Besides images and words, the title "Dialogue" refers to New York and Paris.
+Besides images and words, art and poetry, the title "Dialogue" refers to New York and Paris.
 Half the artists are French—ironically, including one born in New York State—and the remaining three installations unfold in Paris, sharing the freer landscape of an artist's book.
 Generally speaking, the French give greater weight to text, with a more traditional division between word and image.
 They also trust more to shades of gray and provide more frequent evidence of pressure by the artist's hand, as by rubbing across images and wet ink.